veprbl/mysqlpp/README.txt

     of input files.
 We currently support these build systems:

     autoconf:
         For Unixy platforms, including Linux, Mac OS X, and Cygwin, in addition to the "real" Unices.
-See README-Unix.txt for details.
-Supplementary platform-specific details are in
+See README-Unix.txt for general instructions.
+Supplementary platform-specific details are
-        README-Cygwin.txt, README-Linux.txt, and README-Mac-OS-X.txt.
+        in README-Cygwin.txt, README-Linux.txt, README-Mac-OS-X.txt,
+        and README-Solaris.txt.

     MinGW:
         We ship Makefile.mingw for MinGW.
 It currently only builds the